joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/01/nyregion/veteran-charged-purple-heart-fraud.html

 **‘Lack of Further Progress’ on Inflation Keeps Interest Rates High**\
-`Jerome H. Powell, the Fed chair, said that the central bank needs “greater confidence” that inflation is coming down before it decides to cut interest rates, which are at a two-decade high.`\
+`Jerome H. Powell, the Fed chair, said that the central bank needed “greater confidence” that inflation was coming down before it decided to cut interest rates, which are at a two-decade high.`\
 https://nytimes.com/video/business/economy/100000009443617/powell-interest-rates-inflation.html

 **In Florida, Harris Looks to Make Trump the Face of the State’s Abortion Ban**\